UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_03.md

 Norwich terrier, 0.05
 ```

-Notes: Here, our model is predicting that the animal in the image is a
-`llama` with 72% probability.
+Notes:

+We apply our model to this image and we get these predictions and
+probabilities scores associated with them.
+Our model here predicted that
+this is a picture of a llama with 72% confidence.

 ---